isaacnmm/pestpolicy-hugo2XX/content/posts/best-handheld-paint-sprayers/index.md

 Cons: - Cord length could be more 2m - Not best for oil-based paints - The canister could be larger

-> See Also: > Chalk Paint for Kitchen Cabinets

 ###  [7.
 Graco 17D889 TrueCoat 360 VSP Handheld Paint Sprayer](https://www.amazon.com/dp/B00ZLIV55A/?tag=p-policy-20)